jdboisvert/jdboisvert/README.md

 I'm @jdboisvert and I'm a
 - Software Developer at [Newton Crypto](https://www.newton.co/)
 - Coffee Lover 🤤
-- DIYer 🛠️ (Be it fixing my car or building own software)
+- DIYer 🛠️ (Be it fixing my car or building my own software)
 - Hiker 🥾